Bektashism

 Bektashism (Bektaşîlik, Bektashi) is a Sufi order of Islam that evolved in 13th-century western Anatolia and became widespread in the Ottoman Empire.
 It is named after the walī (saint) Haji Bektash Veli, with adherents called Bektashis.
 Origins of Haji Bektash's teachings can be traced back to the scholar Ahmad Yasawi of Turkestan.
-Highest title in Bektashi chain of succession is Dedebaba, followed by Halifebaba and Baba.
+The highest title in Bektashi chain of succession is Dedebaba, followed by Halifebaba and Baba.

-The Bektashi Order of Tirana is currently led by Baba Mondi, recognized as the eighth Dedebaba, whose seat is at the order’s headquarters in Tirana, Albania.'
-However, Bektashi Order of Tirana is not recognized by Turkish Bektashis, specifying that Bektashi principles require Dedebaba to be in Anatolia, and the Albanian chain of succession never had Dedebabate.
+The Bektashi Order of Tirana is currently led by Baba Mondi, recognized as the eighth Dedebaba, whose seat is at the order’s headquarters in Tirana, Albania.
+However, the Bektashi Order of Tirana is not recognized by Turkish Bektashis, specifying that Bektashi principles require Dedebaba to be in Anatolia, and the Albanian chain of succession never had Dedebabate.

-The Bektashis were originally one of many Sufi orders within Sunni Islam.
-By the 16th century, the order had adopted some tenets of Twelver Shi'ism—including veneration of Ali, the cousin and son-in-law of the Prophet Muhammad, and the Twelve Imams—as well as a variety of syncretic beliefs.

-The Bektashis acquired political importance in the 15th century when the order dominated the Janissary Corps.
-After the foundation of Turkey, the country's leader, Mustafa Kemal Atatürk, banned all Islamic orders to install the Directorate of Religious Affairs as sole governing entity over religion, and the community's headquarters relocated to Albania.
-Salih Nijazi was the last Dedebaba in Turkey and the first in Albania.
-The order became involved in Albanian politics, and some of its members, including Ismail Qemali, were major leaders of the Albanian National Awakening.